pathology-dynamics/composite_view/README.md

 * **target_type**: The "category" or "bucket" for the associated target node, similar to source_type.

-* **edge_value**: The determined value or "metric" between the source node and target node.
+* **edge_value**: The quantifiable value shared between the source node and target node.
 In the above table, each row indicates a unique connection between the row's source and target nodes.
 That connection is quantified by edge_value.
-As a rule of thumb, this value should share similar exist with the same units or on the same scale as other edge values (to keep certain sliders within the visualizer relevant).
+As a rule of thumb, this value should exist with the same units or on the same scale as other edge values (to keep certain sliders within CompositeView relevant, particulalry the edge value slider).

 As a brief aside, the table above shows all three HDI metrics for Sweden, modeled as a network.
 When calculating HDI, the geometric mean of all three edge values determines the actual HDI score, which is assigned to the country (this allows the country to be ranked in relation to other countries).
-The node size is determined by this combined value, which the visualizer will automatically calculate.
+The node size is determined by this combined value, which CompositeView will automatically calculate.
 The method for combining these scores can be directly modified within the `generate_graph` class, specifically the `_combine_values()` method.
 Other features, such as node size scaling, edge size scaling, etc. can also be adjusted.

 ### Filters/Interactive Elements

-The Visualizer contains filters/interactive elements that can be accessed through the "Expand Settings" button.
+CompositeView contains filters/interactive elements that can be accessed through the "Expand Settings" button.
 This will activate a dropdown with the following categories:

 * **Graph Sliders**: Sliding elements that allow the user to set precise value bounds.
     * **Combined Value**: Set the combined value bound.